illsk1lls/ZipRipper/README.md

 **<p align="center">3.)
 Wait  for  password..**</p>

+**Current version provides support for hardware acceleration via OpenCL for:**<br>
+nVidia "GeForce" & "Quadro" and AMD "Radeon RX" & "Radeon Pro" cards<br>

+**All GPU users:** Ensure you have the latest GPU drivers installed.<br>
+**AMD GPU users:** For GPU support you may need to use <a href="https://github.com/illsk1lls/ZipRipper/blob/main/.resources/FixOpenCLforAMD.bat">the script located in the .resources folder</a> to enable OpenCL on your system.<br>

 *<p align="center">When a password is found an alert window will appear, and the password(s) will be<br>* *saved to the users desktop as:* ZipRipper-Passwords.txt</p>